 When you are completing the online endorsement you will only be asked to confirm if the supporting documents have been verified this if the applicant has noted on their application that they have a relevant qualification as qualification certificate(s) will still need to be verified and sent to the SSSC.

 For these applicants we need to see the identity and proof of address documents ourselves.

 Self employed or unemployed Social Worker applications

 Applicants whose employer has not run an Enhanced Disclosure or PVG check

 Who can verify an applicant's supporting documents if they are required?

-A countersignatory in the organisation can verify supporting documents.
-If the organisation does not have a countersignatory, a line manager or someone senior to the applicant can verify the supporting documents.
-The verifier does not have to be the person who endorses or countersigns the application, although this is acceptable.
-The endorser should provide the name of the verifier in the endorsement section..
+A line manager or someone senior to the applicant in the organisation can verify supporting documents.
+The verifier does not have to be the person who endorses or countersigns the application, although they can be the same person.
+The endorser should give the name of the verifier in the endorsement section.

 How to verify documents

 The person verifying the documents should see the originals and then sign and print their name on each photocopy as a true copy.